-This mainboard automatically determines the CPU clock frequency and system bus frequency for processor.
-You may be able to change these automatic settings by making changes to jumpers on the mainboard, or changing the settings in the system Setup Utility.
-We strongly recommend that you do not overclock the mainboard to run processors or other components faster than their rated speed.
+This mainboard automatically determines the CPU clock frequency and system bus frequency for the processor.
+You may be able to change these settings through the BIOS Setup Utility.
+We strongly recommend that you do not overclock processors or other components to run faster than their rated speed.